dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ## Implicit keys

 In EF Core 2.0 and 2.1, only reference navigation properties can point to owned types.
 Collections of owned types are not supported.
 These reference owned types always have a one-to-one relationship with the owner, therefore they don't need their own key values.
-In the previous example, the StreetAddress type does need to define a key property.
+In the previous example, the StreetAddress type does not need to define a key property.

 In order to understanding how EF Core tracks these objects, it is useful to think that a primary key is created as a [shadow property](xref:core/modeling/shadow-properties) for the owned type.
 The value of the key of an instance of the owned type will be the same as the value of the key of the owner instance.